Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 **3. Auto-Dashboarding Agent**

 Connects to Snowflake/Databricks/DataLake, builds dynamic BI dashboards with natural language prompts, including forecasting and anomaly explanations.
-And, do a better predictions/forecasting for Data Analytics team.
+And, do a better predictions/forecasting for commercial team.

 **4. Investment Research Agent**